simply-pleb/SP-Phase-Vocoder/README.md

 # SP-Phase-Vocoder

 This repository contains a python implementation of Phase Vocoder based on [Guitar Pitch Shifter](https://www.guitarpitchshifter.com/algorithm.html).
-A summary of the method is provided in the _Report_ directory.
+A summary of the method is provided in the _report_ directory.

 The Algorithm is used to scale a digital signal over the time domain by a factor of $s$ without changing the pitch.

+Sample outputs are provided in the _samples_ directory.

 ## Installation